-Queen Elizabeth II’s jewellery is a stunning way to take a trip down memory lane as she celebrates her 92nd birthday this April.
-Her Majesty has two birthdays – a real one and an official one.
-The official one is celebrated on the second Saturday of June, but her real date of birth is 21st April.
-To mark this royal occasion, come and take a nostalgic look with us at some of the beautiful jewels that she reportedly loves the most…
+Queen Elizabeth II’s jewellery is a stunning way to take a nostalgic trip down memory lane and remember some of her finest moments as she celebrates her birthday.
+To mark this royal occasion, discover the beautiful jewels that she reportedly loves the most.

 It’s plain to see from her outfits that The Queen is a huge lover of pearl jewellery.
 Her Majesty is especially famous for wearing multiple-strand pearl necklaces.

 We hope you enjoyed our trip down memory lane and celebrating The Queen’s life through her jewellery.
-Take part in our poll below.
-Tell us whether you prefer her diamonds, pearls, emeralds or rubies.
+Did you know that the Queen has two birthdays?

 One is her official birthday, celebrated the second Friday in June.
 Her real birthday, on the other hand, is on 21st April.